michielpost/DynamicDataCMS/README.md

 ### Authentication
 Adds user login and user list to the CMS

-Add a reference to `DynamicDataCms.Core.Auth` nuget package.
+Add a reference to `DynamicDataCMS.Core.Auth` nuget package.
 ```cs
 services.UseDynamicDataCMS(Configuration)
   .ConfigureDynamicDataCMSAuth()